Ishraque99/Princeton-Algorithms-Theory-Machines/README.md

 # Princeton-Algorithms-Theory-Machines
-Practice and problem sets for Princeton's Algorithms, Theory, and Machines course
+Practice and problem sets for Princeton's Algorithms, Theory, and Machines course as found on coursera